scollier/SATraining/atomicDockerLVM.md

 ##**BEFORE YOU ARRIVE**
-    In order to make best use of the lab time please ensure you have:
+    In order to make best use of the lab time, please ensure you have:

 1. A running Atomic Host